 - Veneers only cover over a tooth's front surface (the side that shows when the person smiles).

 Details about crowns.

-As another major difference, and as the illustration to the right shows, crowns are also much thicker than veneers.
-Here's the how and why in regard to that.
+As another major difference (and as our graphic illustrates), crowns are much thicker than veneers.
+Here's the how and why in regard to that point.

 Dental crown placement requires a significant amount of tooth trimming.

 When a dentist prepares a tooth for a crown, it's reduced in size and shape to a tapered nub.

 The idea is, when the crown is cemented, it becomes the new outer surface for the tooth.
 (That's why a crown can be used to give a tooth a new color as well as a new shape.)

 The amount of tooth reduction that's required usually lies on the order of at least 2 millimeters (2 mm is just slightly more than one sixteenth of an inch).
 There can, however, be reasons why a dentist may need to trim even more in some areas.